Spanish World Cup winner Casillas retires - Shepparton News

 Spanish World Cup winner Casillas retiresBy AAP Newswire

-Spain's World Cup-winning captain and goalkeeper Iker Casillas has announced his retirement from the professional game at the age of 39.
+Spain and Real Madrid goalkeeping legend Iker Casillas has confirmed his retirement from football.

-The former Real Madrid skipper had called time on his five-year spell with side Porto in July after his contract with the Portuguese club expired.
+Casillas, 39, won two European Championships and one World Cup with Spain and five La Liga titles and three Champions Leagues with Real.

-Casillas had suffered a heart attack during a training session last year and has not played any competitive football since April, 2019.
+He has not played since suffering a heart attack on May 1, 2019, during training at his last club Porto.